 And he pointed out many of the ‘educational benefits’ of being part of a larger school elsewhere were already enjoyed by the pupils at Tanshall.

-Parents have mounted a strong campaign against the proposed closure, but Cllr Grant said the Council’s Labour-led coalition was ignoring the overwhelming opposition from the local community.
+Parents at Tanshall have mounted a strong campaign against the proposed closure, but Cllr Grant said the Council’s Labour-led coalition was ignoring the overwhelming opposition from the local community.

 He accused the Council of “shameless scaremongering” – highlighting, as an example, a claim that motorists are taking a short cut through the school.

-Cllr Grant said: “Among the reasons given in the official consultation document is ‘school used as a thoroughfare for residents – car park unsafe’.
+Cllr Grant said: “Among the reasons given in the official consultation document is ‘school used as a thoroughfare for residents (foot and car) – car park unsafe’.